 6 | Compliance Risk | Higher risk, due to aggressive recruitment and false income claims | Lower risk, especially in product-focused models with minimal recruitment |

-7 | Operational Infrastructure | Requires advanced backend systems for MLM genealogy software, commissions, and rank tracking. | Ranges from basic order tracking to moderate infrastructure if using multi-level elements |
+7 | Operational Infrastructure | Requires advanced backend systems like MLM genealogy software, commissions, and rank tracking. | Ranges from basic order tracking to moderate infrastructure if using multi-level elements |

 8 | Distributor Training Focus | Distributors should be trained on product knowledge + leadership, and recruiting skills | Distributors should focus on product demos, sales techniques, and customer service |